-- A. The facility shall be registered with or licensed by the Commonwealth of Pennsylvania, if applicable. - B. In the A-1, RL and R-H Districts, the day-care center or preschool facility shall only be located in an existing church or school. - C. Outdoor play areas shall be provided which shall have a minimum area of 65 square feet per child and which shall be secured by a four-foot high fence with self-latching gate. - D. The general safety of the property proposed for a day-care center, nursery school or preschool facility shall meet the needs of small children. - E. Off-street parking shall be provided in accordance with the requirements of Article VIII of this chapter.
+- A. The facility shall be registered with or licensed by the Commonwealth of Pennsylvania, if applicable. - B. In the A-1, R-1, R-2 and R-3 Districts, the day-care center or preschool facility shall only be located in an existing church or school.

-&lt;sup>6 Editor's Note: See § 200-5.
+6 Editor's Note: See § 200-5.